 All classes with start times at or after 2 p.m. will not be held.

-All online courses at the University are taught asynchronously and are not affected by weather-related closings and will meet as scheduled.
+Online courses at the University are not affected by weather-related closings and will meet as scheduled.

 Campus shuttles will not operate on days that the University is closed due to severe weather.
 If the University opens late, the off-campus shuttle route will begin at Clemens Place with a special pickup 25 minutes before the announced opening time.
 On-campus shuttle service will begin at the time the University opens.
 If the University closes early, a final off-campus route with all stops will leave Millard Circle 15 minutes after the official closing time.
 On-campus shuttle service will end with the circuit of campus that immediately follows the official closing time.